zachspiel/ChoreTrackerApp/D2-Requirements.md

 Extensions:

-2.The user does not complete taks so the system notifies the admin about uncompletion.
+2.The user does not complete tasks so the system notifies the admin about uncompletion.

-Use case: Assigning an admin
+**Use case: Assigning an admin**

 Actor: Household member (admin)

 Description: The admin assigns a standard member to be another admin.

-Preconditions: The memeber has login into their account.
+Preconditions: The member has login into their account.

-Post-conditon: The admin has successfully added the new admin.
+Post-condition: The admin has successfully added the new admin.

 Main Flow: